theRealAph/ScopeLocals/README.md

 It also means that the value retrieved by the `get()` call is specific to whichever thread is executing the methods.
-As with `ThreadLocal`, an `ExtentLocal` has an incarnation that is per thread.
+As with `ThreadLocal`, an extent-local variable has an incarnation that is per thread.

-The first big difference between this example and the previous one is that the binding established by `where()` is only visible within the extent of the code called from `run()`.
+The first big difference between this example and the previous one is that the binding established by `where()` is only accessible within the extent of the code called from `run()`.
 If a call to `PERMISSIONS.get()` was inserted after the call to `run()` an exception would be thrown because `PERMISSIONS` is no longer bound.
 The syntax for employing an `ExtentLocal` enforces a well defined lifetime for data sharing, unlike the unbounded persistence provided by ThreadLocal.

-The second big difference between this example and the previous one is that the binding established by `where()` is immutable within the extent of `run()`.
+The second big difference from the previous example is that the binding established by `where()` is immutable within the extent of `run()`.
 Methods called from `run()` can `get()` the current binding but there is no `set()` method allowing them